sumatrapdfreader/sumatrapdf/mupdf/android/ReadMe.txt

 'android' (or android.bat on cygwin/windows).
 You should now have a window with a graphical gui for the sdk.
 From here you can install the different SDK components for the different flavours of android.
 Download them all - bandwidth and disk space are cheap, right?
+Make sure you get at least the API level 11 as this is the current dependency for mupdf.

 5) In new versions of the GUI there is a 'Tools' menu from which you can select 'Manage AVDs...'.
 In old versions, go to the Virtual Devices entry